History of the Anglican Church of Congo

 The evangelisation of the eastern Congo by Anglicans dates from 1896.
 The work of the diligent Ugandan missionary, Apolo Kivebulaya, ensured the permanence of a Christian community on the Semliki escarpment.
 Once a soldier, Apolo had become an Anglican Christian as a result of the work of the Church Missionary Society (CMS), which had been working in Uganda since 1877.
 Despite initial opposition, Apolo inspired young men and women to follow the message he preached.
 Before his death in 1933, there were eighty-eight catechists working in over fifty small chapels with over 1,500 baptised Christians.
 In 1910 the border was altered, so that Boga, formerly in western Uganda, became part of the easternmost section of the Belgian Congo.
 In Catholic Congo this small, geographically isolated church led by an African priest was viewed with suspicion by colonial authorities.
 It maintained its links with Uganda and developed its own local identity but did not spread from the escarpment until after political independence in 1960.
 The Anglican Church in Northern Rhodesia/ Zambia made efforts to establish and support some of its migrant mine workers around Elizabethville/Lubumbashi as a Bemba congregation.

-Today the Anglican Church is found in Ituri, North and South Kivu, Maniema, the Kasaïs and Katanga.
+Today the Anglican Church is found in Ituri, North and South Kivu, Maniema, the Kasaďs and Katanga.
 It is present in and around Kisangani and Kinshasa and has spread from the latter to Brazzaville.
-It has eight dioceses based in Boga, Bukavu, Kisangani, Lubumbashi, Butembo, Kindu, Kinshasa and Aru.
-During the internal wars of the last ten years it has attempted to be a vehicle for peace and reconciliation.
+It has twelve dioceses in DRC and a missionary diocese in Congo-Brazzaville.
+During the internal wars and widespread insecurity of the last 20 years it has attempted to be a vehicle for peace and reconciliation.